JohnsonLabJanelia/laserCalib/README.md

 `python gen_pattern.py -o charuco_board.svg --rows 7 --columns 5 -T charuco_board --square_size 30 --marker_size 15 -f DICT_5X5_100.json.gz`

-You can skip the generation to use the image directly [here](https://github.com/opencv/opencv/blob/4.x/doc/charuco_board_pattern.png).
-You can scale the image in an image editor before printing.
+You can skip the generation and use this image directly [here](https://github.com/opencv/opencv/blob/4.x/doc/charuco_board_pattern.png).
+One can scale the image in an image editor before printing to fit your camera view.
 Print the patter as a board or tape it to a rigid board.

 #### Intrinsics